 Iberdrola found in Rokas Renewables an ideal business partner to join forces and pursue a shared ground-breaking vision, completing its acquisition in 2007.

 The scope and depth of the company's activities serve to underline the magnitude of the added value that Rokas Renewables has brought into the sector and the important impact it has created for both the Greek and the European renewables market.
-Consequently, during the first decade of the second millennium Rokas Renewables became a market leader by embracing more technologies (mainly photovoltaics) and Greece's favourable competition conditions.

-Today, Rokas Renewables maintains its position among the leaders in the Greek wind energy market in terms of installed capacity, with a solid incentive to accelerate its growth even further.
+Today, Rokas Renewables maintains its position among the top leaders in the Greek wind energy market in terms of installed capacity, with a solid incentive to accelerate its growth even further.

 ACTIVITIES & PROJECTS

 Rokas Renewables currently operates 24 wind and 4 photovoltaic (PV) parks with a total installed capacity of 406.5 MW, spread across Greece (in the regions of Central Greece, Crete, Thrace, West Macedonia, Thessaly, Peloponnese and Dodecanese) and Cyprus.
 By mid-year 2023, the company will connect another 35 wind MW bringing its total capacity to 441.5 MW.